rdpstaff/EcoFunPrimer/README.md

 ## Set Up

-How the instruction of (https://github.com/rdpstaff/RDPTools) to setup RDPTools.
+Follow the instruction of (https://github.com/rdpstaff/RDPTools) to setup RDPTools.
 This will download PrimerDesign code and setup the ReadSeq dependency.

 Then, the user is required configure the config file which is located in the PrimerDesign folder.
 It will require the JNI include directory and operating system specific JNI directory.